Churchill Borough Residents Voice Slew Of Concerns Over Potential Amazon Distribution Center

 CHURCHILL, Pa.
 (KDKA) – Churchill borough residents were given the chance to share their concerns about the possibility of Amazon opening a distribution center in the borough.

-The Churchill Borough Planning Commission held a public meeting Wednesday night to discuss the Amazon proposal.READ MORE: Carnegie Mellon Researchers Create Shapeshifting Pasta
+The Churchill Borough Planning Commission held a public meeting Wednesday night to discuss the Amazon proposal.READ MORE: City Of McKeesport Searching For Missing 68-Year-Old Man, Cecil Tinsley

 Residents were passionate as they shared why they’re against Amazon putting down roots in the borough.
 They shared their questions, concerns and thoughts.